comtel2000/fritz-home-skill/README.md

 # Alexa FritzBox Home Skill
-Control your FritzBox Home devices by [AWS Lambda](http://aws.amazon.com/lambda) function by your own private developer skill.
+Control your AVM FritzBox Home devices over [AWS Lambda](http://aws.amazon.com/lambda) by your own private developer skill.

 ### Why not as Alexa Home Skill Kit?
 The current version has a lot of restrictions and missing functionality, no Java SDK, etc.